 - You're buying a property that has physical issues, is in a hazard-prone area, or has lead, asbestos, or environmental toxins.

 - You want to better understand the liabilities a real estate transaction or property might present.

 - You're buying from another state or country and aren't sure of the local laws.

 - You're buying a bank-owned property or property with liens against it.

 There's a chance your lender may require an attorney to ensure your property's title is clean and clear.
 Ask your lender if this will be required or check your loan estimate to see if an attorney's fee is quoted there.

 Finding a real estate attorney

-If you've decided you want the help of an attorney for a real estate matter, ask your lender, title company, or real estate agent for a referral.
+If you've decided you want the help of a real estate attorney for a real estate matter, ask your lender, title company, or real estate agent for a referral.
 You can also ask for recommendations from friends and loved ones.